-Bacteria from any of these sources can travel through the bloodstream and arrive at the vulnerable hip replacement site, and the tissue around it.
+Bacteria can travel through the bloodstream and arrive at the vulnerable hip replacement site, and the tissue around it.
 This is why a hip replacement infection can develop even if you recovered from surgery infection-free.

 What are the most common outcomes of a hip replacement infection?

 It depends on when the infection occurs.
 If it happens within a few weeks of the hip replacement surgery, doctors will actually re-open the wound.
 This allows it to be cleaned and treated directly with antibiotics.

 If it happens later, the wound isn’t normally reopened because it has already healed over.
 Doctors may try treating it with oral antibiotics, which can work well if they caught the infection early and it hasn’t gotten deep into the tissue yet.

 If the infection is more advanced, it will usually require actually removing and replacing the implant.
 This is one of the most dreaded outcomes of hip replacements.
 It involves a multi-stage surgery where the entire hip replacement is de-installed, all the surrounding infected tissue is cleaned (or cut away, if needed), new “spacers” or antibiotic shields are put in, and the replacement is re-installed in the body.
 This is a painful, difficult form of surgery that can lead to a permanent loss of mobility.